JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 compilerOpts.macos_x64 = -DFOO=foo2
 ```

-With such a configuration, headers will be analyzed with `-DBAR=bar -DFOO=foo1` on Linux and with `-DBAR=bar -DFOO=foo2`
+With this configuration, headers are analyzed using `-DBAR=bar -DFOO=foo1` on Linux and `-DBAR=bar -DFOO=foo2`
 on macOS.
 Note that any definition file option can have both common and platform-specific parts.

 ### Ignore specific functions

 Use the `excludedFunctions` property to specify a list of the function names that should be ignored.
-This may be
+This can be
-helpful in case a function declared in the header is not generally guaranteed to be really callable, and
+useful if a function declared in the header isn't guaranteed to be callable, and
-it's often hard or impossible to figure this out automatically.
+it's difficult or impossible to determine this automatically.
 You can also use this property to work around a bug
 in the interop itself.

 ### Include a static library